mertkipcak/LiftOff/README.md

 - As a user, I would like to be able to lose a life when I hit obstacles.
 - As a user, I would like to be able to finish the day when my life reaches 0.
 - As a user, I would like to be able to save my progress in the game.
 - As a user, when I start the application, I want to be given the opportunity to load my progress or start a new game.

+## Phase 4: Task 3

+For now, the only coupling I see int the design diagram is the field LiftOffGame in the class (as LiftOffGame can also be reached from GamePanel.
+If I was to improve on this project I would change fields to use the observer pattern.